trillek-team/trillek-vcomputer-module/README.md

 If you wish to compile a static lib, then you should use `cmake -DBUILD_STATIC_VCOMPUTER=True ..` ** This is required to build in MSVC **

-If you not wish to compile the tools, then you should use `cmake -DBUILD_TOOLS_VCOMPUTER=False ..`
+If you not wish to compile the tools, then you should use `cmake -DBUILD_TOOLS_VCOMPUTER=False ..`.
+Also yo ucan control if you like to have virtual screen and audio with BUILD_TOOLS_SCREEN and BUILD_TOOLS_AUDIO (By default both are true)

 If you not wish to compile the tests, then you should use `cmake -DBUILD_TESTS_VCOMPUTER=False ..`